JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-nullability-guide.md

 ## What's next?

-* Visit [Kotlin Koans](koans.md) – complete exercises to learn Kotlin syntax.
-Each exercise is created as a failing unit test, and your job is to make it pass.
 * Browse other [Kotlin idioms](idioms.md).
 * Learn how to convert existing Java code to Kotlin with the [Java-to-Kotlin (J2K) converter](mixing-java-kotlin-intellij.md#converting-an-existing-java-file-to-kotlin-with-j2k).
 * Check out other migration guides: